MicrosoftDocs/quantum-docs/articles/manage-workspace-access.md

 author: aviviano
-description: Learn how to manage access to your Azure Quantum workspace. ms.author: amvivian ms.date: 12/14/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
+description: Learn how to manage access to your Azure Quantum workspace. ms.author: amvivian ms.date: 08/11/2023 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
 no-loc: ['Q#', '$$v']
-title: Manage workspace access
+title: Understanding workspace access
 uid: microsoft.quantum.how-to.manage-workspace-access
 ---

-# Manage Azure Quantum workspace access
+# Understanding Azure Quantum workspace access

 Learn how to manage access (authorization) to an Azure Quantum workspace.

 ## Azure role-based access control

 [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) is the authorization system you use to manage access to Azure resources, such as a workspace.
 To grant access, you assign roles to a security principal.

 ### Security principal